BenHur78/Training/AspNetCore/Learning04Book/chp07-08-09-10-11SportsStoreARealApp/README.md

 # Introduction
-This is chapter 07.
-We will learn how to create a real application.
+We will learn how to create a real application, following chapter's from 07 to 11.

+* Chapter 07 - SportsStore: A real application
+* Chapter 08 - SportsStore: Navigation and Cart
+* Chapter 09 - SportsStore: Completing the Cart
+* Chapter 10 - SportsStore: Administration
+* Chapter 11 - SportsStore: Security and Deployment

 ## dotnet commands